Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 <p>Once I've launched Tmux, I query the environment variable called 'THEME', if
-it's not equal to 'THEME=light' (or just doesn't exist), then we go with the dark theme.
+it's not equal to 'THEME=light' (or just doesn't exist), then we go with the dark theme and set the THEME variable accordingly.
 This means that when we first launch a Tmux session, we will default to a dark theme:</p>
 </div>

 {% highlight bash %}